Aaniin, Shé:kon, Tawnshi, Miyotôtâkewin, ᐃᓄᒃᑎᑐᑦ, Biindigen and Welcome!

 Regional Networks are comprised of supervisors, coordinators and educators of First Nation Early Learning Programs located in each of the 4 regions of the province.
 The establishment and sustainability of these networks was identified as a priority by First Nations.
 The networks support the delivery of high quality, culturally appropriate programs and services.
 The benefits of regional networks include information sharing, knowledge exchange, skills development, collaborative problem solving and solution-finding for common issues.

-The 4 regional network pages include maps and directories for licensed child care and child and family programs.
+The 4 regional network pages include directories for licensed child care and child and family programs.